Case Study – Optimizing Maintenance Management and Real Estate Audits with Cadulis

 - Formalize requirements (audits, maintenance, service areas).

-- Centralize and ensure reliability of core data.
+- Centralize and secure core data.

 - Gradually train teams.